Workers’ Compensation Attorney in Lincolnton, North Carolina

 If you or a loved one has been injured in a workplace accident in Lincolnton, know that you are not alone.
 Turn to a knowledgeable and compassionate workers’ compensation lawyer to discuss your case and set the path for pursuing compensation.

-At Teddy, Meekins & Talbert, our experienced Lincolnton workplace injury lawyers are dedicated to taking the burden off you and your family during this stressful time.
+At Teddy, Meekins & Talbert, P.L.L.C., our experienced Lincolnton workplace injury lawyers are dedicated to taking the burden off you and your family during this stressful time.
 We can negotiate with your employer and the workers’ compensation insurance company directly on your behalf to demand full and fair compensation for your injury.

 We serve clients throughout Lincolnton, Gastonia, Kings Mountain, Denver, Rutherfordton, Shelby, and more.